 Roxana (Roxanne) was the Persian princess of Bactria and the daughter of a nobleman named Oxyartes.
 She married the King of Macedonia: Alexander when he professed his love for her in the fortress around 327 B.C.E.
 Roxana bravely accompanied him on his campaign in India in 326 B.C.E.
 She bore him a posthumous son called Alexander IV Aegus, after Alexander’s sudden death.
 Roxana and her son became victims of the political intrigues of the collapse of the Alexandrian Empire.
 They were protected by Alexander’s mother, Olympias, in Macedon, but her assassination in 316 B.C.E. allowed Cassander to seek kingship.
 Since Alexander IV Aegus was the legitimate heir to the Alexandrian empire, Cassander ordered him and Roxana assassinated around 309 B.C.E.
 This is a factual based portrait and the historically accurate Roxanna.

 Although a masterful general, he lacked administrative skills.
-Shortly after his death, his empire was divided among his contesting generals.
+Shortly after his death in 323 B.C.E., his empire was divided among his contesting generals.
 An important legacy of his conquest of Persia was the introduction of the Persian imperial practices into the West.
 Many of these practices particularly those relating to state administration and the rule of law were later adopted by the Roman Empire.